ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-15-aws-elasticbeanstalk.md

 EB is appropriate to use when creating quick applications including prototypes that require minimal control and flexibility to power the application.
 EB is not appropriate when there are lots of additional dependency software and the existing application that does not fit into the EB model.
 EB supports Web Server Environments and Worker Environments as well with a SQS queue between the tiers.
 These are simplified environments yet look quite functional for small to medium sized systems and up to 75 applications and 1,000 application versions can be created.

 # Applications

-An Application is the logical collection of environments, versions, environment configurations similiar to a folder that serves as the basic concept behind EB.
+An Application is the logical collection of environments, versions, environment configurations similar to a folder that serves as the basic concept behind EB.
 A configuration template is the starting spot for configuring an application.
 User applications are not in a VPC by default.

 ## Versions
 Versions are distinct releases into an environment and is associated with a Version Label.
 Within the environment you can set deploy ~~four~~ five different types of application deployments using [deployment policies](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.deploy-existing-version.html).

 - all at once - fast with no DNS change; causes downtime